Suffering From Depression? TMS of Central Florida Can Help

 More than 16 million adults in the United States have experienced a major depressive occurrence in the past year.
 Depression can begin at any age and it can affect people regardless of race, religion or socioeconomic status.
 Although depression is very treatable, only about half of all Americans who are diagnosed each year with depression actually seek treatment.
 That’s why the devoted and highly skilled team at TMS of Central Florida are dedicated to helping patients find depression relief.
 Transcranial Magnetic Stimulation (TMS) has become a promising treatment alternative for people with depression who don’t respond sufficiently to antidepressant medications.

-TMS of Central Florida, located in Brandon, is owned and operated by three of the most prominent psychiatrists in the area that have been successfully treating patients for more than 20 years: Charles Devine, M.D., Kathleen Carroll, M.D., and Tory Noonan, M.D.
-In 2017, after extensive research into TMS provided by NeuroStar, the three psychiatrists decided that TMS Therapy was the logical progression in providing their patients the best solution to major depression.
+TMS of Central Florida, located in Brandon, is owned and operated by two of the most prominent psychiatrists in the area that have been successfully treating patients for more than 20 years: Charles Devine, M.D. and Tory Noonan, M.D.
+In 2017, after extensive research into TMS provided by NeuroStar, the two psychiatrists decided that TMS Therapy was the logical progression in providing their patients the best solution to major depression.
 All TMS procedures are performed by TMS Coordinator Sandi Lopez and her staff under the supervision of a psychiatrist.

 While there are many effective treatments for depression, traditional approaches such as antidepressants and psychotherapy do not work for everyone.
 In fact, it is estimated that two-thirds of people with depression will not see satisfactory relief from prescription antidepressants and will often need an additional or change in prescription.